 Chiesa Sant’ Antonio Abate

 If you go to San Daniele be sure to visit the church of Sant’ Antonio Abate, a small church with a fantastic fresco cycle by Pelligrino da San Daniele.
-They are considered the best in the region and the tiny church is sometimes referred to as the Sistine Chapel of Friuli.
+They are considered the best in the region and the ceilings of this hidden gem have caused the church to sometimes referred to as the Sistine Chapel of Friuli.

-Though small, Cividale del Friuli has a number of interesting historical sites, not to mention it is one of the prettiest places I’ve ever visited.
+Cividale del Friuli was founded by Julius Caesar in 50 BCE and though small, has several interesting historical sites, not to mention it is one of the prettiest cities in Italy, another hidden gem.

 I went in search of the Devil’s Bridge, probably the most photographed place in Cividale.
 At first, I couldn’t see what was so special about this bridge.
 Well, check out my video and see for yourself.